 For our next condition, we define the following function of $P_Z$, the transition probability matrix of $\{Z_{t}\}$,

-This quantity is closely related to the approximation error, and we impose the following condition to control the approximation error. \begin{assumption}[Transition probability matrix] There exists a constant $\phi < 1$, such that $\Xi(P_Z) \leq \phi$ for all $P_Z$ in the set $\{P_Z: p = \vectorize{P_Z}, \ \theta = (\beta^\top, p^\top, \sigma)^\top \in \mathcal{B}(r,\theta^*)\}$. \end{assumption} \begin{lemma}[Approximation error] Under Assumption~\ref{cond:approximationerror}, for all $j \in \{1,\ldots,K\}$ and all $y_0^t \in (\mathbb{R}^d)^{t+1}$,
+This quantity is closely related to the approximation error, and we impose the following condition to control the approximation error. \begin{assumption}[Transition probability matrix] There exists a constant $\phi < 1$, such that $\Xi(P_Z) \leq \phi$ for all $P_Z$ in the set $\{P_Z: p = \vectorize{P_Z}, \ \theta = (\beta^\top, p^\top, \sigma^\top )^\top \in \mathcal{B}(r,\theta^*)\}$. \end{assumption} \begin{lemma}[Approximation error] Under Assumption~\ref{cond:approximationerror}, for all $j \in \{1,\ldots,K\}$ and all $y_0^T \in (\mathbb{R}^d)^{T+1}$,

 \end{lemma} Assumption~\ref{cond:approximationerror} restricts the transition matrix of $\{Z_t\}$ in a way that no entry of this matrix is too close to 0 or 1.
 For instance, in the case of binary $Z_t$, i.e., $K=2$, $\Xi(P_Z)$ can be replaced with the simpler quantity $|p_{11}p_{22} - p_{12}p_{21}|/(p_{11}p_{22} + p_{12}p_{21})$, which will be bounded away from 1 if $p_{ij}$ are all bounded away from 0 and 1.
-Under this condition, Lemma~\ref{approximationerror} shows that the difference between the approximate and the exact conditional expectations will be exponential in $s$, uniformly in $Y$.
+Under this condition, Lemma~\ref{lemma:approximationerror} shows that the difference between the approximate and the exact conditional expectations will be exponential in $s$, uniformly in $Y$.

 The next condition is on the minimum and maximum eigenvalues of the covariance matrix of $Y$, and will be useful in establishing the restricted eigenvalue (RE) condition.
-The RE condition is frequently imposed in the study of regularized estimators \citep{loh2012high,basu2015regularized}, and is also essential to our analysis. \begin{assumption}[Minimum and maximum eigenvalues of covariance matrices] There exist constants $\rho_{\min}$ and $\rho_{\max}$ such that $0 < \rho_{\min} \leq \rho_{\max}<+\infty$, and for $\theta \in \mathcal{B}(r;\theta^*)$ and $j \in \{1,\ldots,K\}$
+The RE condition is frequently imposed in the study of regularized estimators \citep{loh2012high,basu2015regularized}, and is also essential to our analysis.